Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/selecting.rst

 When you have several connected bones selected, if you deselect one bone, its tip will be deselected, but not its root, if it is also the tip of another selected bone.

-To understand this, look at Fig. Bone deselection in a selected chain.
+To understand this, look at Fig. :ref`fig-rig-bone-select-deselect`.

+.. _fig-rig-bone-select-deselect:

 .. list-table::
    Bone deselection in a selected chain